jncraton/operating-systems-cpsc4420/lectures/11-scheduling.md

 - Measure of work done per time
 - An example would be requests per second (RPS) for a webserver
+- Typically goes down as we change threads more quickly

 Context Switching
 -----------------